 The purpose of the initial trial is simply to evaluate real-world advertising and sales data to ascertain further partnership potential.
 From that data, we can extrapolate how quickly a profitable partnership might be realized.

-That means for trials, in particular, the responsibility is primarily on our end to evaluate if it even makes sense to go through such a brief testing period.
+That means for trials, the responsibility is primarily on our end to evaluate if it even makes sense to go through such a brief testing period.

 If there’s enough ancillary data available that suggests that the probability of a trial will not be mutually productive, then of course we won’t initiate a trial at all.
 But that also means accepting that sometimes the data will not paint the whole picture and we will have missed a good opportunity.